New Zealand DA class locomotive: Phase III

 Three further batches were ordered, all supplied by General Motors Diesel, London, Ontario.
-The first 12 units (D^{A} 1440–1451) were dubbed as Phase III and entered service in 1961.
+The first 12 locomotives (D^{A} 1440–1451) were dubbed as Phase III and entered service in August 1961.
 The Phase III locomotives were the same length as Phase I, but with different headlight arrangement.
+This order saw the end of steam traction in the North Island.
+The 52 Phase III locomotives entered service from 1961 to 1964.

-The 106 Phase III units entered service from 1961 to 1964 (52) and 1966–67 (54), taking the total number in the D^{A} class to 146.
-Only Phase III units were selected for rebuilding into the DC class locomotives from 1978 onwards.
+Phase IV

-This final order saw the end of steam traction in the North Island.
+In 1966, NZR again reviewed its motive power needs and went to tender, again selecting the G12 as the best option.
+Between 1966 and 1967, 54 D^{A} class locomotives entered service, known as Phase IV.
+The main difference between the Phase III and Phase IV locomotives was the use of the EMD 567E engine.
+This order took the total number in the D^{A} class to 146.
+Only Phase III and Phase IV locomotives were selected for rebuilding into the DC class locomotives from 1978 onwards.

-At the same time the final D^{A} order was made, an order for smaller and lighter D^{B} class locomotives was also placed with EMD.
+At the same time the final D^{A} class order was made, an order for smaller and lighter D^{B} class locomotives was also placed with EMD.
 The D^{B} class were used on lightly laid secondary lines where the D^{A} class were unable to be used.